 Victoria and New South Wales continue to feel the pandemic-fuelled drain losing thousands of residents in the first three months of the year as they moved to other parts of Australia, with Queensland emerging as the preferred destination.

 The latest figures from the Australian Bureau of Statistics reveal Victoria suffered a net migration loss of almost 5000 people between January and March this year as departures outstripped arrivals.

-There were 18,907 people who moved to Victoria during the three month period but 23,771 residents who left.
+Almost 19,000 people who moved to Victoria during the three-month period but 23,771 residents left.

 NSW experienced the next biggest fall in interstate migration, with 30,684 departures compared to 26,221 arrivals.

 There were over 100,000 people who moved interstate during the first three months of the year, with Queensland gaining the most people; 7000, while Victoria lost the most closely followed by New South Wales.